West of England Works

 - Reach Your Goals – We’ll be with you every step of the way to put your plan into action and help you move towards education, employment or improved job search through self improvement and empowerment.

 Who we can help

-To be eligible for support, you must be long-term unemployed (receiving ESA, JSA for at least 12 months or receiving no benefits at all), live in Bristol and have the right to live and work in the UK.
+To be eligible for support, you must be long-term unemployed (receiving ESA or receiving JSA/Universal Credit for at least 12 months or receiving no benefits at all), live in Bristol and have the right to live and work in the UK.

-Please email firstname.lastname@example.org for more information or phone the Greenway Centre reception on 0117 950 3335 and ask about West of England Works.
+Please email email@example.com for more information or phone the Greenway Centre reception on 0117 950 3335 and ask for the West of England Works Team.

 About the Project

 The West Of England Works project is an exciting partnership which aims to help unemployed people in the West of England find employment.